lucasnoronhagois/clinical-management/README_EN.md

 ## 📋 Description

-**ClinicalCare** is a comprehensive medical appointment management system developed with modern architecture, offering a robust solution for clinics and hospitals to efficiently and securely manage patients, appointments, users, and reports.
+**ClinicalCare** is a comprehensive medical appointment management system developed with **TypeScript**, React (Frontend) and Node.js/Express (Backend), offering a robust solution for clinics and hospitals to efficiently and securely manage patients, appointments, users, and reports.

+## 🚀 TypeScript Migration

+This project has been fully migrated to TypeScript to provide:

+- **Type Safety**: Compile-time error detection
+- **Better IntelliSense**: More accurate autocomplete
+- **Safe Refactoring**: Safer code changes
+- **Living Documentation**: Types serve as documentation
+- **Better Maintainability**: More readable and organized code

 ## 🚀 Key Features